vega/altair/RELEASING.md

     https://github.com/conda-forge/altair-feedstock/pulls

-## Documentation Publishing
+## After Releasing

-Publishing documentation still requires write access to [altair-viz/altair-viz.github.io](https://github.com/altair-viz/altair-viz.github.io):
+1. Publish the updated documentation.
+This is manual since it requires write access to [altair-viz/altair-viz.github.io](https://github.com/altair-viz/altair-viz.github.io):

     uv run task doc-build -- --clean
     uv run task doc-publish

-This is not yet automated by the release workflows because the required credentials and review policy are separate from PyPI trusted publishing.
+2. Double-check that a conda-forge pull request is generated from the updated PyPI package by the conda-forge bot.
+This is usually quick, but may take up to several hours: https://github.com/conda-forge/altair-feedstock/pulls